rauljariasz/rauljariasz/README.md

 <br>

-- 🔭 I’m currently working as a Freelancer.
+- 🔭 I’m currently working as a Freelancer..
-- 🌱 I’m currently learning the PERNN Stack.
+- 🌱 I’m currently learning the PERNN Stack..
-- 👯 I’m looking to collaborate on new open-source projects.
+- 👯 I’m looking to collaborate on new open-source projects..

 #